 - We consume food that is high in added sugar on a daily basis.

 - Carbohydrates are what cause blood sugar to rise.
-It’s is important to eat protein and fiber with carbs.
+It’s is important to eat protein and fiber with carbohydrates.

 - The body breaks down carbohydrates into simple sugars and away they go into the bloodstream.